Windsack/systems-that-degrade-gracefully/degraded-mode.md

 Degraded operation is acceptable only within known limits.

 Design must ensure that:

 - degraded outputs cannot be mistaken for nominal ones
 - unsafe interpretations are prevented or clearly discouraged
 - responsibility boundaries remain clear
+- users retain the ability to make informed decisions

-When safe operation can no longer be guaranteed, degraded mode must transition to shutdown or fail-safe behavior.
+When safe operation can no longer be guaranteed,
+degraded mode must transition to shutdown or fail-safe behaviour.

+---

+## Final note

+Degraded mode is not an afterthought.
+It is a stance — a deliberate way of designing systems to remain predictable in unpredictable environments.